SoC Optimization

 A good example is MediaTek’s Helio G series.
 G for Gaming.
 The SoCs on this series all have CPUs that are designed (overclocked) for gaming purposes.
 They also have that HyperTek engine that is supposed to optimize the SoC for gaming.

-Another example is the the Google Tensor.
+Another example is the Google Tensor.
 It is designed/optimized to work as an Artificial intelligence/machine learning Processor.

 Whether it’s an AI or normal or gaming SoC, whatever task that the manufacturer intends for it to do, they must ensure that they optimize it for the task.